Updated: January 26, 2021

 - What type of rider are you?

 - How will you use your bike?

-To define your own riding style and help narrow down your bike choices, imagine your dream riding scenario.
+Here’s a handy exercise that helps define your riding style and narrow down your bike choices — imagine your dream riding scenario.
 This level of fantasy exists in some form within all of us, even if you've never ridden a bike before.

 Do you see yourself hanging on to fast pacelines and sprinting up hills?
 Are you trying to set new personal records for speed and distance and on climbs?
 Or do you imagine pedaling long distances and exploring new, rarely traveled roads?
 Are you a racer?
 A fitness nut?
-An adventurer?
+A weekday commuter?
 A weekend cruiser looking to relax?

 The answers to these questions can help you understand what equipment you need.
 Things like bike type, frame material, drivetrain, wheels and tires, and geometry affect how a bike will ride and what type of riding it caters to.